• Skip to primary navigation

 Bring the milk and ground dried rose buds to a simmer over medium heat in a saucepan and let them steep for 15 minutes before straining the roses from the milk.

 Then whip up a typical buttercream by beating the butter and one cup of confectioners' sugar in the bowl of a stand mixer (or in a large bowl with a hand mixer).
 Continue adding more sugar one cup at a time (until 3 have been added), beating well in between each addition.
-Then mix in the pink food coloring and 3 Tbsp of the rose milk.
+Then mix in the pink food coloring and 3 tablespoon of the rose milk.
 If the buttercream is too runny, add in that extra ½ cup sugar.

 Put the buttercream in a pastry bag and pipe it onto one of the cooled macarons.
 Top with another.
 You can add a little rose bud on top, too (I used a little simple sugar to adhere, but you can also use buttercream).